zavalab/ADAM_Documentation/nutrient_pol.md

 </p>

 <p>
-    The Nutrient Pollution Control case study attempts to reduce nutrient run off (and thus reducing HAB growth) by encouraging farms to apply their waste onto crop fields which demand nutrients.
+    The Nutrient Pollution Control case study attempts to reduce nutrient run off by redirecting the nutrients to support crop growth rather than HABs.
+This is done by changing the price of the phosphorus product.
+As the price of phosphorus increases, the CAFOs will be more inclined to process their waste and
 </p>

 <img src="Pictures\nutrient_pol\map.png">

+<h2>0 USD/kg P</h2>